nodejs/node/doc/api/esm.md

 `import`.

-***Warning***: Introducing the exports field prevents consumers of a package for using any entry points that is not defined, including the `package.json`.
+***Warning***: Introducing the exports field prevents consumers of a package from using any entry points that are not defined, including the `package.json`.
 This is a Semver-Major change.
 To make the introduction of `"exports"` Semver-Minor either ensure that every previously supported entry point is exported or include a export of the root of the package `"./"; "./"`.